-- (a) The Board of Trustees shall approve an application for a use permitted by conditional review for a well site if the application submitted by the applicant conforms to the following requirements: - (1) The site plans for a well site application comply with the requirements of 30-10-104(1), above. - (2) The vicinity maps for a well site application comply with the requirements of 30-10-104(2), above. - (3) The narrative for a well site application complies with the requirements of 30-10-104(3), above. - (4) When applicable, compliance with the provisions for geologic hazards, floodplains or floodway required in 30-10-110, below. - (5) When applicable, compliance with the provisions for wildlife mitigation procedures required in 30-10-113, below.
+(1) (a) The Board of Trustees decision to approve or deny an application shall be made and determined based upon the facility's compliance with all applicable performance standards and other requirements of these standards and other requirements of these regulations by applying the following evaluative criteria to the evidence in the record of proceedings before the Board of Trustees.
+The site plans for a well site application comply with the requirements of 30-11-104(1), above.

+- (2) The vicinity maps for a well site application comply with the requirements of 30-11-104(2), above. - (3) The narrative for a well site application complies with the requirements of 30-11-104(3), above. - (4) When applicable, compliance with the provisions for geologic hazards, floodplains or floodway required in 30-11-110, below; including opportunities for a siting location away from a floodplain or floodway hazard. - (5) When applicable, compliance with the provisions for wildlife mitigation procedures required in 30-11-113, below. - (6) Whether the special use will be consistent with the Town's current comprehensive plan. - (7) Whether the special use will be compatible with existing conforming surrounding and probable future land uses. - (8) Whether the proposed use and operations plan will not unreasonably interfere with existing uses of adjacent and nearby properties - (9) Whether the special use will cause an unreasonable demand on Town services. - (10) Whether the special use will unreasonably and adversely affect traffic flow and parking in the surrounding area. - (11) Whether the public welfare requires approval of the special use.

-(b) The Board of Trustees' decision shall be based upon evidence presented in the application and at a public hearing.
-Following the conclusion of the public hearing, the Board of Trustees may proceed to render its provisional decision orally on the application, or it may take the matter under advisement until an announced date certain not to exceed twenty-one (21) days, at which time it shall orally render its decision.
+(b) Following the conclusion of the public hearing, the Board of Trustees may proceed to render its provisional decision orally on the application, or it may take the matter under advisement until an announced date certain not to exceed twenty-one (21) days, at which time it shall orally render its decision.
 In the event that an application is granted with conditions, the applicant may, within fourteen (14) days of the Board's decision, request a rehearing to demonstrate that removal or modification of one (1) or more of the conditions is necessary to prevent waste or protect owners of correlative rights in a common source to a fair share of production profits, or that the decision is otherwise inconsistent with state laws and regulations.
 Following the Board of Trustees' oral announcement of its decision and any subsequent rehearing, a written resolution shall be adopted as its final action or decision on the application.
 This written resolution shall set forth the findings of the Board of Trustees.
 The Town Attorney shall prepare the written resolution for the Board of Trustees' consideration within fourteen (14) days of the oral decision or any subsequent rehearing.
 Such written resolution shall be adopted within twenty-one (21) days of the announcement of the Board of Trustees' oral decision, unless the applicant requests rehearing, in which case the written resolution shall be adopted within thirty (30) days of the oral decision.
 For the purposes of judicial review, the Board of Trustees' final action or decision on an application shall be deemed to have been made as of the date upon which the Board of Trustees executes the written resolution, which shall constitute the final decision of the Board of Trustees.

-30-10-106.
+30-11-106.
 Notice to proceed.